kenandizdarevic/ID1019-Programming-II/Derivatan/README.md

 # How to run Elixir

-1. mix new (name of file)
+1. Create new file
-2. iex -S mix
+2. iex
-3. modulename.functionname
+3. c("filename.ex")
+4. defmoduleName.defName